I.B. + M.A. DE LANDE LONG

 The Telemetry Encoder Shell and Telemetry Decoder Shell support the use of the MC-OCF and VC-OCF services.

 Idle Data is data which caries no information.
 To meet timing or synchronisation requirements, it may be necessary to send a Transfer Frame of Idle Data.
 In this case, the Idle Data occupies all of the Transfer Frame Data Field, though there may be meaningful data in other fields, such as the FSH.
+The frame is called an Only Idle Data (OID) Frame.

 Privately formatted data and VCA service